harrisonwsmith/model_proposal/ModelProposalTemplate.md

 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

 Farmer decision making at the individual level is dependent on many factors, such as income, irrigation, market access, and farm size, among others.
-At the Micro-level, this model will focus on the process of farmers deciding when to sow their monsoon season crops.
+At the Micro-level, this model will focus on the process of farmers deciding whether or not to irrigate their monsoon season crops.
 The sow date of monsoon crops is dependent upon access to irrigation.
 Farmers with access to irrigation may sow their crops earlier in the event of a delayed monsoon, while the sow date of farmers who do not have access to irrigation is dependent upon the arrival of the monsoon rains.
-If the first iteration of this is successful, I would eventually like to incorporate other factors such as wealth of farmers, market access, and different farm sizes.
-At the Macro-level, this model will examine how often farmers irrigate their crops and how much yield farmers
+This becomes important because if monsoon cropping is delayed, winter crops will also be delayed.
+Winter crops (wheat) are exposed to heat stress and at the end of the growing season as the summer months approach, and therefore they suffer yield loss proportional to the number of days of delay.
+At the Macro-level, this model will examine how often farmers irrigate their crops and how much yield farmers get based on different irrigation practices.
+If the first iteration of this is successful, I would  like to incorporate perceptions of climate change into the model, may have an effect on irrigation decisions.
+This could have important implications for ground water depletion, as farmers may choose to irrigate monsoon crops in order to adapt to climate change, further exploiting an already overexploited resource.

 &nbsp;
 ## Model Outline